EsGeh/wskeaAnalyserForWHILE/README.md

 	./wskeaAnalyserForWHILE

-the program will ask you to enter a WHILE program
+you will be asked to type a WHILE program

 after that, enter a list of user inputs (just type '[]', if empty)

+### example programs

+if 4>3 then output true else output false

+x := read ; if x > 0 then output x mod 2 else output 0-x mod 2